Anti-Inflammatory Foods: Boost Health and Reduce Inflammation Naturally

 7. Tomatoes

-Benefit: Lycopene has been linked to lower levels of inflammatory markers and may reduce cancer risk.
+Benefit: Lycopene has been linked to lower levels of inflammatory markers and may even help reduce the risk of certain cancers.

-How to Enjoy: Add fresh tomatoes to salads or cook them to increase lycopene availability.
+How to enjoy: Add fresh tomatoes to your salads, or cook them to increase lycopene absorption and maximize their health benefits.

 8. Garlic and Onions